Iraq retakes Tal Afar center, citadel from Daesh

-The advance, just days into an assault on the strategic town, comes six weeks after Prime Minister Haider al-Abadi declared victory over the jihadists in second city Mosul, where the jihadist group declared its ‘caliphate’ in 2014, france24.com reported.
+The advance, just days into an assault on the strategic town, comes six weeks after Prime Minister Haider al-Abadi declared victory over the terrorists’ in second city Mosul, where the terror group declared its "caliphate" in 2014, AFP reported.

 "Units of the Counter-Terrorism Service liberated the Citadel and Basatin districts and raised the Iraqi flag on top of the citadel," operation commander General Abdulamir Yarallah said in a statement.